chkilel/vitewind-theme/README.md

 ![Setting Vitewind](./assets/images/settings.png)

         Environment:
             - Use `.env` configuration  : will use the `APP_ENV` value in the .env file
-            - Development
+            - Development               : if you are working on the theme development (npm run dev)
-            - Production
+            - Production                : if you are in production, the theme must be built before (npm run build)

-        Port number : Enter the port on which the theme dev server is running (when you run `npm run dev`)
+        Port number : Enter the port on which the theme dev server is running (when you run `npm run dev`), default to 3000.

-        Theme: choose the appropiate theme, for example if you renamed the theme name
+        Theme: select the appropiate theme, if you modified the theme name in the `theme.yaml` file.

 ## Vite config file